Last updated on January 28, 2026

 • Max Wins / Losses: 7 / 3

-Sealed is limited time only and usually fire up at the beginning of the set towards the first half of its lifespan.
+Sealed is limited time only and usually fire up as a set releases towards the first half of its lifespan.

 Traditional Sealed